J'Mar Smith

-Jamarius "J'Mar" Smith (born September 24, 1996) is an American professional football quarterback for the Birmingham Stallions of the United Football League (UFL).
+Jamarius "J'Mar" Smith (born September 24, 1996) is an American professional football quarterback.
 He played college football at Louisiana Tech.

 Early life

 A multi-sport athlete, Smith was a three-star recruit out of Meridian High School in Meridian, Mississippi.
 At Meridian, he was teammates with Miami Dolphins defensive tackle Raekwon Davis.
 He accepted a full-scholarship from Louisiana Tech over offers from Mississippi State and Memphis.
 He was recruited to Louisiana Tech by former NFL quarterback Tim Rattay.

 Smith played as a catcher for the Meridian baseball team.
-He was selected by the San Diego Padres of Major League Baseball (MLB) in the 24th round of the 2015 MLB Draft, but he declined to sign a professional contract with the team.
+He was selected by the San Diego Padres of Major League Baseball (MLB) in the 24th round of the 2015 MLB draft, but he declined to sign a professional contract with the team.

 College career

 As a redshirt senior, Smith started 11 games and was 236-of-367 passing for 2,977 yards and 18 touchdowns on the season.
 During his redshirt senior season, Smith was suspended for two games for violating athletic department policy.
 Smith led his team to a 14–0 win over Miami in the 2019 Walk On's Independence Bowl and was named Conference USA's 2019 Football Offensive Player of the Year.